 Max. subdivs – Controls the maximum number of samples that each pixel in the image will receive.
 The actual number of the samples is the square of the subdivs.

 Render time – The maximum render time in minutes.
 When this number of minutes is reached, the renderer will stop.
-This is the render time for the final pixels only; it does not include any GI prepasses like light cache, irradiance map, etc. If this is 0.0, the render is not limited in time.
+This is the render time for the whole frame; it includes any GI prepasses like light cache, irradiance map, etc. If this is 0.0, the render is not limited in time.

 Noise threshold – The desired noise level in the image.
 If this is 0.0, the entire image is sampled uniformly until either the Max. subdivs value is reached or the Render time limit is reached.